 Carcoar Cup Running Festival

 1 - 2 November, Carcoar & Neville

 The Carcoar Cup Running Festival was conceived to bring runners and visitors from all over Australia and overseas to Carcoar and the region, and to showcase its beauty.
 It is run over a course which has been described as one of the toughest and most beautiful in Australia.
 In 2013 the event staged an ultra marathon over 60kms, a marathon, half marathon, marathon teams event, 6km Carcoar to Creek Dash, Carcoar Cup for kids under 12, under 10, under 8, under 6, and Mile Long Club for charity.

 Sculptures in the Vineyards

-Sculpture in the Vineyards is a month long festival where sculptures are displayed in the vineyards of the Wollombi Valley and the town of historic Wollombi Village.
-Amongst the sculptures, the festival also includes a number of events to attract visitors to the region including workshops, tours, food and wine fair to name a few.
+Sculpture in the Vineyards is a month long festival of sculptures displayed in the vineyards of Wollombi Valley and the historic Wollombi village.
+The festival also includes a number of events to attract visitors to the region including workshops, tours and a food and wine fair.

 The Mullum Music Festival

-A music festival with a keen focus on good quality independent music from a range of genres.
-Blues, roots, world, jazz, acoustic, country, pop, electronica, reggae, soul and experimental.
-The festival takes place in the town of Mullumbimby using existing venues and creating venues for the weekend of the festival.
-The festival presents over 100 performers by more than 60 artists in more than 8 venues each year.
+The Mullum Music Festical focusses on good quality independent music from a range of genres including blues, roots, world, jazz, acoustic, country, pop, electronica, reggae, soul and experimental.
+The festival takes place in the town of Mullumbimby and presents over 100 performances by more than 60 artists across 8 venues each year.